DavidChait/WebScraping/README.md

 * **= = =  GOOGLE NEWS:  news.google.com = = =**
 * news.google.com lists headlines and links for various sites relavent to your search.
 * **FILES & STATE**:
-  * a python executable is on the way
+  * your choice. the same code is in notebook (.ipynb) or python source (.py) formats
-  * the jupyter notebook:
+  * the code (both the notebook and the py versions):
     * doesn't have any IP address rotation
     * it does have a Firefox User-Agent